After experiencing much-needed winter moisture, Arizona needs to remain vigilant for this year’s wildfire season.

-To keep our state and communities safe, Governor Ducey and the Arizona Department of Forestry and Fire Management teamed up to share five tips to prevent wildfires.
+To keep our state and communities safe, Governor Ducey and the Arizona Department of Forestry and Fire Management (DFFM) are sharing the following tips to prevent wildfires.

 Here’s what you can do: